 The distance education platform gives students access to a variety of graduate programs, including master’s degrees, certificates and individual courses, allowing CU Boulder online distance education students to earn the same degrees and have the same resources as on-campus students.

 The computational linguistics, analytics, search and informatics master's degree is an interdisciplinary degree that provides a solid foundation in both computer science and linguistics graduate coursework, as well as several courses focused on data-driven linguistics, computational linguistics and information processing.

 Students must complete a total of 32 credit hours.
 ProMS students do not have to follow a specific focus area curriculum and can customize their degrees based on their personal interests; however, 18 credits in computer science courses is required.

-Focus areas include nine credit hours in computer science covering programming and machine learning; nine credit hours in linguistics covering syntax, phonetics and semantics and pragmatics; nine credit hours in computational linguistics covering natural language processing, computational lexical semantics and computational phonology and morphology; three credit hours of electives in information retrieval, formal semantics and more.
+Courses include 9 credit hours in computer science covering programming and machine learning, 9 credit hours in linguistics covering syntax, phonetics, and semantics and pragmatics, 9 credit hours in computational linguistics covering natural language processing, computational lexical semantics, and computational phonology and morphology, 3 credit hours of electives in information retrieval or formal semantics or additional machine learning.

-All students have automatic access to online course lectures (streaming or downloading) beginning the first day until the last day of the semester.
+For almost all of the courses, all students have automatic access to online course lectures (streaming or downloading) beginning the first day until the last day of the semester.
 Recorded lectures are uploaded to the portal within 24 hours after the lecture has been taught on campus.
 Students have the option to participate live from a distance in the real-time classroom experience and/or view the lectures asynchronously as it fits their schedule.
-Some of the CLASIC courses are not available online at this time and must be completed on campus.

 Library Courses, those that have been recorded in previous semesters, are available to take for academic credit with the instructor's approval.